Attic Ventilation Contractors Cape Cod, MA

-Corey and Corey “The Roofers”
+Corey and Corey The Roofers

 How Attic Gets Ventilated

 It is your contractors/roofers job to make sure that your attic gets proper ventilation.
 Otherwise, there is no warranty on the shingles and you are risking your and your families health of getting mold developed in your attic, and then later in the entire house.
-For the ventilation to work properly, there are three very important components; intake of the air from the soffit/fascia areas, the exhaust of the air from the ridge, and properly insulated attic.
+For the ventilation to work properly, there are three very important components; intake of the air from the soffit/fascia areas, the exhaust of the air from the ridge vent, and a properly insulated attic.
 If one of these components is missing, then it automatically means that your attic is not being ventilated properly.

 The whole idea behind ventilation is to create the condition in the attic that the temperature in the attic gets as close as it is possible to the outside temperature.
 So that means that you need to allow as much air from the outside as it is possible to enter your attic.
-That usually gets done through soffits (circular vents, soffit vents, under-eaves vents etc), or through vented drip edge in which case an opening gets made on the upper eave between the fascia board (fascia - the board to which gutter gets attached to) and the roof decking (plywood, roof boards).
-Installing vented drip edge over the opening allows air to flow into the attic from the fascia board.
-These products are designed to allow airflow into your attic and most of the time they are hidden underneath the roof shingles so you cant even see them.

-What we do we create ¾ -1” opening on both sides of the ridge cutting the roof boards/plywood on the very peak.
+What we do we create a ¾ -1” opening on both sides of the ridge cutting the roof boards/plywood on the very peak.
 Using the right kind of ridge vent that is externally baffled we create an air draft in the attic which pulls the air out of the attic constantly allowing outside air to enter your attic.

 What About Roof Fans, Gable Vents and Roof Vents?
 When I Have These, Does It Mean I Am All Set for Ventilation?

 The answer is no, most likely you are not.
 Although you can have roof vents and fans to ventilate your attic, you need to understand that the amount of air coming through those vents is not enough.
-Based on our experience, we have never seen a single house that has roof fans, roof vents or gable vents that do not have ventilation issues.
+Based on our experience, we have never seen a single house that has roof fans, roof vents, or gable vents that do not have ventilation issues.